 Web Designers create and build websites and web pages by combining any number of visual design elements including text, photos, graphics, animations and videos.
 A Web Designer could create a brand new website or simply make updates to the design and layout of existing pages.

-Though the exact responsibilities will vary from job to job, generally speaking most web design roles will have all of the following responsibilities:
+Though the exact responsibilities will vary from job to job, generally speaking most Web Designer job descriptions will have all of the following responsibilities:

 - Conceptualizing creative website ideas for and with clients